On March 27, 1775, John Torrey asked for help from the Massachusetts Committee of Safety as Plymouth prepared for the war certain to come.

 Torrey wanted a militia to guard Plymouth Harbor.
 It was just a few weeks before a shot would be heard round the world from Concord, Mass.
 Anxiety and fear ran rampant through the towns of Plymouth, Kingston and Duxbury.

-We therefore; pray your consideration of these matters, and that you would order the Minute Regiment under the command of Colonel Cotton, be posted here, and that proper provision be made for them.
+“We therefore; pray your consideration of these matters, and that you would order the Minute Regiment under the command of Colonel Cotton, be posted here, and that proper provision be made for them,” he wrote.

+It turned out Plymouth had nothing to fear.
 British troops did not ravage Plymouth.

 I believe my relatives Jeremiah and Ebenezer Learned manned whale boats after April 18th, to help with guarding the shore and watching the British fleet just to the north of Boston

 Comments are closed.